 As discussed during the Pre-Application Conference with Larimer County Planning staff on May 26, 2016, Thornton will supply final alignment and construction plans to Larimer County prior to construction to meet 1041 Permit Site Map requirements.
 Construction plans are anticipated to be delivered in multiple packages.
-Figure 5-1S shows the 1041 Permit Site Maps for the Alternative 3 (Option C) Corridor (24" x 36" sheets).
+Figure 5-1S and Figure 5-1aS show the 1041 Permit Site Maps for the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor, respectively (24" x 36" sheets).